 Spotify is the clear choice for all your music needs.
-It’s available for all major platforms as well as in the Web version.
-However, you might experience certain issues with Spotify web player, such as the page not loading or the song not playing.
-This error might be because of various issues ranging from extensions to the web browser itself.
+It’s available for all major platforms and in the Web version.
+However, you might experience certain issues with the Spotify web player, such as the page not loading or the song not playing.
+This error might be caused by various issues, ranging from extensions to the web browser itself.

-So in this post, we are going to explain all possible solutions for the Spotify web player not working.
+In this post, we will explain all possible solutions for the Spotify web player not working.
 If you follow them, you can start playing songs in no time.
 Let’s begin.

 How to Fix the Spotify Web Player Not Working Issue